Download My Free Marathon Training Audiobook!

 Make a ritualistic warm-up, practice it before every hard run, and it will become second nature after a few workouts.
 Embrace the warm-up and know you are warming up the way the very best athletes do!

-The Knighton Lions Dynamic Warmup Routine – Video Coming Soon!
+The Knighton Lions Dynamic Warmup Routine (Shown in Video Above)

-This full routine can be done in 30 minutes once fully mastered (i.e., 20 minutes for jog + 10 minutes for warmup exercises).
+This full routine can be done in 15 to 30 minutes once fully mastered (i.e., 5 to 20 minutes for jog + 10 minutes for warmup exercises).

 You can extend the warm up by repeating exercises or taking longer breaks between each exercise to extend it to up to 60 minutes when needed before a race.